manyprojects/e-commerce-client/README.md

 7. Responsive design: the website works from between different devices providing a seamless user experience

-8. Product recommendation: recommend products to registered user (nice to have in phase one)
+8. Product recommendation: recommend products to registered user (will be added in development phase 2)

-9. Website summary: providing a summary to users with website products, reviews, ratings, etc (nice to have in phase one).
+9. Website summary: providing a summary to users with website products, reviews, ratings, etc (will be added in development phase 2).

 ## Implementation